retorquere/zotero-better-bibtex/README.md

 The format is either 'bibtex' or 'biblatex', and determines the translator used for export.

+Zotero needs to be running for this to work.

 ## Things to watch out for

 ### Duplicate keys